 Vitamin C is also vital for the synthesis of collagen, a critical component for repairing damaged tissues and supporting overall skin health during recovery after a shingles outbreak.

-A study published in Medical Science Monitor found that intravenous vitamin C significantly reduced shingles-related pain, improved the healing of skin lesions, and lowered the risk of developing postherpetic neuralgia.
+A study published in Medical Science Monitor found that vitamin C intake may help reduce shingles-related discomfort and has shown potential to lower the risk of developing postherpetic neuralgia.6

-L-lysine is an essential amino acid that can help inhibit the replication of viruses, particularly those in the herpes family, including varicella-zoster.
+L-lysine is an essential amino acid that has shown the potential to slow down the replication of viruses, particularly those in the herpes family, including varicella-zoster.

 Lysine exerts its potent antiviral effects by blocking the uptake of an amino acid called arginine, which viruses require for replication.

-research published in the British Journal of Clinical Pharmacology, maintaining the proper ratio of lysine to arginine in the diet can play an essential role in viral control.
+According to research published in the British Journal of Clinical Pharmacology, maintaining the proper ratio of lysine to arginine in the diet can play an essential role in viral control.7

 The study suggests increasing L-lysine intake while reducing arginine-rich foods, such as peanuts, cashews, almonds, granola, and chocolate, can help prevent infections.

-In addition, foods such as meat, fish, dairy products, eggs, seeds, and nuts are excellent sources of l-lysine and should regularly be consumed to reduce the risk of shingles.
+Foods such as meat, fish, dairy products, eggs, seeds, and nuts are excellent sources of L-lysine and should be regularly consumed to reduce the risk of shingles.

 Key takeaways